magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 notified about her/his mistyped input, or an attacker trying to leverage any useful information by breaking the Shopping Calculator.

-I prefer to talk about testing of namespaces instead of unit testing of functions.
-Generally speaking you should unit test the API of each namespace, which means all the symbols which are not private in the namespace itself.
-If you want to unit test a private symbol, you should write the unit test code in the same file where you privatized the symbol itself.
+I prefer to speak about "testing namespaces", rather than "unit testing functions".
+Generally speaking you should unit test the API of each namespace, which means all of the symbols which are not private in the namespace itself.
+If you want to unit test a private symbol, you should write the unit test code in the same file where you defined the private symbol.

 ### The first unit test